GoodRequest/GRProvider/README.md

 You can choose one of these types of providers

-1. `DPSimpleTableViewProvider` -> use in case you have just one section in your TableView
+1. `GRSimpleTableViewProvider` -> use in case you have just one section in your TableView
-2. `DPTableViewProvider` -> Default provider for the TableView
+2. `GRTableViewProvider` -> Default provider for the TableView
-3. `DPDIffableTableViewProvider` -> Inherits all functionality of `DPTableViewProvider` but uses `UITableViewDiffableDataSource` API for diffing
+3. `GRDiffableTableViewProvider` -> Inherits all functionality of `GRTableViewProvider` but uses `UITableViewDiffableDataSource` API for diffing
-4. `DPDeepDiffTableViewProvider` -> Inherits all functionality of `DPTableViewProvider` but uses `DeepDiff` framework for diffing.
+4. `GRDeepDiffTableViewProvider` -> Inherits all functionality of `GRTableViewProvider` but uses `DeepDiff` framework for diffing.
 More info about framework, [click here](https://github.com/onmyway133/DeepDiff)

 Common features: